yannickgagne/yannickgagne.github.io/_posts/2022-10-17-smart-toilet.md

 You'll see that the code is very basic with a couple of more complex snippets but ESPHome makes it really simple and the documentation on their site is really well made.
 Everything is declared in the YAML config file like little modules that can interact with each other.

 That first block in the YAML config is very simple, you just have to set the right MCU you are using and your wifi informations.
-It is also strngly suggested to have an OTA update password, if not anybody that has access to your local network can push a firmware update from a web browser.
-NTP time syncing is also strongly suggested since we want to see the real date and time for each door events.
+It is also strongly suggested to have an OTA update password, if not anybody that has access to your local network can push a firmware update from a web browser.
+NTP time syncing is also strongly suggested since I want to see the real date and time for each door events.

 {% highlight yaml linenos %}
 esphome: